mathematicalmaker/M5Stack-PCB-Tester/README.md

     -   Default MCP23017 address: `0x27`.
     -   SDA and SCL lines connected appropriately.
 2. Connect the PCB under test to the MCP23017 using jumper wires or connectors, according to your `pinMapping`.
-3. Load the code onto your M5Stack using the Arduino IDE or PlatformIO.
+3. Load the code (from the `/src` directory) onto your M5Stack using the Arduino IDE or PlatformIO.

 ## Configuration